Environmental Literacy

 As mandated by the HSA, the District Department of the Environment (DDOE) formed the DC Environmental Literacy Plan workgroup (Anacostia Watershed Society, DCEEC and other DC agencies) to draft the following sections:

 The ELP was submitted to DC Council in June of 2012, passed unanimously and signed by Mayor Vincent Gray in July 2012.
-Environmental Literacy Plan / Executive Summary/ Appendices
+The Sustainable DC Omnibus Amendment Act of 2014 created an environmental literacy program at the Office of the State Superintendent of Education, which monitors implementation.

 Implementation of the Environmental Literacy Plan

-In 2013, the DC Environmental Education Consortium (DCEEC), the Anacostia Watershed Society (AWS) and DC Greens, proposed a two year pilot project to DDOE with a goal of creating a strong school-based foundation for a Sustainable DC.
-They proposed to collaborate with teachers and schools to develop a guide for schools that identified the knowledge and skills District students need to become environmentally literate.
-They identified, 4 elementary schools, 2 middle schools and 2 high schools, one from each ward of the city, 4 DCPS and 4 DCPCS.
-These schools became known as the Sustainable DC Model Schools.
-With a strategy in place DCEEC, AWS and DCGreens reached out to administrators at each school, they in turn identified an Environmental Literacy Coordinator and together we all went to work for the next two years.
-From 2013-2014, partners and Environmental Literacy Coordinators, each with their expertise, met monthly and developed and piloted the Environmental Literacy Framework (ELF).
-The following are the Environmental Organization that support the ELF.
-From 2014- 2015 each of the eight Sustainable Model Schools developed and implemented their school’s Environmental Literacy Plans using the ELF as a guideline.
+In 2013, DCEEC, Anacostia Watershed Society, and DC Greens formed a partnership and proposed a two year pilot project to the Department of Energy and Environment to create a strong school-based foundation for a Sustainable DC.
+The pilot collaborated with teachers and schools to develop a guide for schools that identified the knowledge and skills District students need to become environmentally literate.
+The partnership worked with four elementary schools, two middle schools, and two high schools, representing each ward of the District and split between DC Public Schools and public charter schools.
+Dubbed the Sustainable DC Model Schools, DCEEC and its partners developed a strategy to identify an Environmental Literacy Coordinator at each school.
+For two years, the partners and Environmental Literacy Coordinators, each with their expertise, met monthly and developed and piloted the Environmental Literacy Framework (ELF).
+From 2014-15, the eight Sustainable DC Model Schools developed and implemented their school’s environmental literacy plans using the ELF as a guideline.
+This pilot project informed the creation of the Office of the State Superintendent of Education’s Environmental Literacy Leadership Cadre program.